kostasthanos/Image-Viewer-with-OpenCV/README.md

   <img with="400" height="334" src="https://raw.githubusercontent.com/kostasthanos/Image-Viewer-with-OpenCV/master/imgs/slider2.png">
 </p>

 If we move our color tracker or finger towards the left window then our viewer will move one image forward.
-So the new frame will be like this one.
+So the new frame will be like this :
 <p align="center">
   <img with="400" height="334" src="https://raw.githubusercontent.com/kostasthanos/Image-Viewer-with-OpenCV/master/imgs/slider6.png">
 </p>